Mystic-Game-Studio/cardgame/rules.md

 Each creature card has an effect.
 Each effect can be used once per round, unless specified otherwise.
 Effects can be used directly after a creature has been placed.
-In order to be able to activate an effect, the creature has to be in face-up position, no matter whether that's attack or defense position.
+In order to be able to activate an effect, the creature has to be in face-up position.

-Equipment cards get destroyed if a creature is moved back to face-down defense position.
+Equipment cards get destroyed if a creature is moved back into face-down position.

 All creatures have to be put into the creature card zone.
 The creature card zone has 5 slots.
 Creatures can't attack in the turn they've been placed in.

-ATK and DEF values are always multiples of 5.
-Therefore 5 is the minimum possible damage.
+The power of a creature is always a multiple of 10.

 #### Traps